Pricing, and specifically the issue of raising prices, is a very complicated part of eCommerce. It’s something merchants often think about with dread.

-A rise in price does not have to go hand in hand with a decrease in sales though.
+However, price hikes don’t have to go hand-in-hand with a decrease in sales.

-The first thing you should be researching is your costs.
-That means you need to know the prices of your materials, production, shipping, packaging, etc., so that if the price of one part of your production process rises, you will know about it, and be prepared to respond.
+That means you need to know the prices of your materials, production, shipping, packaging, etc., so that if the price of one part of your production process rises, you will be prepared to respond.

-The second thing you need to stay on top of is your profit margin and your sales levels for specific products.
+You also need to stay on top of your profit margin and your sales levels for specific products.

 Keeping tabs on your sales and profits, aside from obviously being necessary to your business, will also give you a good idea of when you can safely raise your prices.

 Bonus Tip: Don’t forget to review your customer service strategies and your eCommerce terms and conditions at this point.
 You need to make sure that your support team is ready to field any queries you have.
 Customer service places a key role in your overall product value – but more on that later.

 Now that we know the when, let’s look at the how of price hikes.
 These top six strategies offer a variety of ways to increase price points for products.

 The first method you could use for raising your prices is the simplest: just raise your prices!
 Of course, that doesn’t mean you should raise your prices at random and not say anything to your customers.

 So what should you do?

 You should do your research, determine when and by how much you need to raise your prices, and then act with full transparency.
 This means you should raise your prices and tell your customers why you have implemented a price hike.